 If you are traveling to Amsterdam on a budget, hostels are the best option.
 On our first trip to Amsterdam we stayed at Van Gogh Hostel and liked a lot.
 Clean, spacious, safe and close to 3 of the most visited museums in town.
 That time we were traveling with friends, so we got a 6-bed mixed dorm and had the room only for us.

 Want to splurge on your winter trip to Amsterdam?
 Waldorf Astoria Amsterdam is the perfect combination of 5-star service, beautiful decor and premium location.
 All this comes with some extra zeros on the bill, but if you want to pamper yourself during your 3 days in Amsterdam, go for it.
 If on your last day to you want to stay close to the airport to catch an early flight, there are a few hotels near Schiphol Airport that you can book.
-For more hotels in Amsterdam check out Agoda and Hotels.com.
+For more hotels in Amsterdam check out Agoda and Booking.com.

 How to get around Amsterdam during winter time